 (1-877-927-6337) For all other Emergencies: Dial 9-1-1 or The Morris County Communications Center at (973) 285-2900

-The Morris County Office of Health Management – Environmental Services Unit conducts inspections and enforcement of N.J.A.C.
+The Morris County Division of Public Health – Environmental Services Unit conducts inspections and enforcement of N.J.A.C.
 7:27 on behalf of the New Jersey Department of Environmental Protection which permits equipment used at Minor/B Sources, Auto Body Shops, and Dry Cleaners.